shazforiot/kubernetes-cluster-setup-using-kubeadm/README.md

 **Assign Static IP**

-Run nmcli con to indentify the network details.
+Run nmcli con to indentify the network details.<br />

-Go to vi /etc/sysconfig/network-scripts/ and change the settings in ifcfg-ens33 (the name will change based on your network device name) as below.
+Go to vi /etc/sysconfig/network-scripts/ and change the settings in ifcfg-ens33 (the name will change based on your network device name) as below. <br />

-Below is a sample format
+Below is a sample format <br />

 TYPE="Ethernet"<br />
 PROXY_METHOD="none"<br />